johna23-lab/xpdf-reader-for-void/README.md

 # xpdf reader for-void
-This xbps includes the .desktop and sgv files
+This xbps includes the .desktop and svg files

 The Xpdf open source project includes a PDF viewer along with a collection of command line tools which perform various functions on PDF files: